 Astra production is handled at Ellesmere Port

 Ellesmere Port employs 1800 of the company’s 4500 British workers.
-Vauxhall has established a 45-day consultancy, as per legal requirements, in order to aid its departing employees with new opportunities.
+Vauxhall has begun a 45-day consultancy, as per legal requirements, in order to aid its departing employees with new opportunities.

-Vauxhall said Astra production would continue at its facility, but that production would be downgraded from operating two shifts to one shift per day.
+Vauxhall said production of the Astra would continue at the facility but that production would be downgraded from operating two to one shift per day.

-PSA Group boss Carlos Tavares said late last year that he has no intention to close any company factories during this process.
-He revealed that Vauxhall and Opel would shift to using PSA platforms to enhance research and development sustainability.
+Tavares said late last year that he has no intention to close any company factories during this process.
+He also revealed that Vauxhall and Opel would shift to using PSA platforms to enhance research and development sustainability.